-Vivien was nominated for an ACTRA Outstanding Performance Award for her work in the feature film The Shape of Rex, which Macleans wrote is "propelled by some incandescent acting, in particular a breathtaking performance by Endicott-Douglas".
+Vivien was nominated for an ACTRA Outstanding Performance Award and the Madrid International Film Festival Outstanding Performance Award for her work in the feature film The Shape of Rex, which Macleans wrote is "propelled by some incandescent acting, in particular a breathtaking performance by Endicott-Douglas".

 She has featured in numerous films and guest starred in several television series including Hemlock Grove (Netflix), Copper (BBC America), Murdoch Mysteries (CBC), Rookie Blue (CTV), and George F. Walker's The Line (TMN).

 Best known for her performances on the Toronto stage, Vivien’s recent theatre roles garnered her two consecutive Dora Mavor Moore nominations for Outstanding Performance (2018 & 2019).
 In Lo or Dear Mr. Wells (Nightwood Theatre), she was “mesmeric” as Laura, a passionate, burgeoning writer who confronts her teacher years after their heated affair.

 Vivien studied Women, Gender and Equity with a minor in Film & Drama Theory, at the University of Toronto.
 She has studied extensively with esteemed acting teachers in Toronto and New York City including Rae Ellen Bodie, Lindy Davies and Larry Moss.
 She graduated from the Centre for Actor Training at Shakespeare & Co. in Lenox, Massachusetts and studied Advanced Voice and Text in Orkney, Scotland with internationally revered voice teacher Kristin Linklater.